MichaelBosello/jason-RL/README.md

 + We implemented a RESTful service in Python that provides the capability of [TF-Agents](https://github.com/tensorflow/agents) to our framework.
 TF-Agents is a library that offers the core elements of RL and several RL algorithms, which is built on top of [TensorFlow](https://www.tensorflow.org/).
 A Java class that implements the interface requested by our framework consumes the above-mentioned service, completing the bridge between our framework and TF-Agents.
 We tested two algorithms offered by the library: DQN and REINFORCE.
 + We provide two classic control environments, namely CartPole and MountainCar.
 To obtain an ensemble of test tasks, we implemented a bridge – with a REST service, in the same way as for the algorithms – between the Jason environment and [Gym](https://github.com/openai/gym), a suite of RL tasks.

+# Framework usage
+The description of the framework, and how to use it, is extensively explained in the paper (and in the slides).

+You can develop Jason agents and environments as usual, and use *"soft plans"* when necessary (along with the appropriate belief).
+The framework will handle the rest.

+If you want to implement your own RL algorithm, you must implement the interface *AlgorithmRL*, and add its instance in *BeliefBaseRL* (line 98 to 106)

+## Src content

++ **agt/rl** contains the framework:

+	*execute, expected_return* two internal actions used to call softplans and check their expected return

+	*component/* contains the abstractions of the framework

+	*beliefbase/* the engine of the framework

++ **agt/rl/algorithm** contains the RL algorithm interface and proposed examples (the *tf* subdir contains the interface to the REST APIs of python algorithms)
++ **agt/*.asl** the agent examples

++ **env/** contains environment examples (*simulation* subdir contains common utilities. *gym* subdir contains the interface to the REST APIs of python envs)

++ **python/agt** implementation of REST APIs exposing tf-agents RL algorithms

++ **python/env** implementation of REST APIs exposing gym RL envs

 # Quick start
 To run the agent system: